kevinanew/python-aio-etcd/README.rst

 .. code:: python

+    await client.write('/foo','bar')
     result = await client.read('/foo')
     print(result.value) # bar
     result.value += u'bar'
     updated = await client.update(result)
-    # if any other client wrote '/foo' in the meantime this will fail
+    # if any other client wrote to '/foo' in the meantime this will fail

     print(updated.value) # barbar

 Watch a key